Michelangelo Florio: In Switzerland

 With his wife and son, Florio settled in Strasbourg, where he got to know Federico of Salis, scion of a powerful family of the Val Bregaglia.
 Federico's following contained members of both religious confessions, Catholic and Protestant, though he personally was a Protestant.
 He offered Florio a post as pastor of Soglio in Switzerland, which had opened up after the recent death of Michele Lattanzio, another Italian refugee.
-Thus the Florio family settled in Graubünden on 27 May 1554.
+Thus, the Florio family settled in Graubünden on 27 May 1554.

-The majority of Soglio's inhabitants had converted officially to Protestantism, on Christmas Day, 1552.
-There he dedicated himself to his pastoral duties, and to the education of his son John, whom he subsequently sent, when just 10 years old, to study in Tübingen.
-In 1557 he wrote an Apologia to defend himself from the attacks of the Italian Franciscan Bernardino Spada, whom he had known personally.
+The majority of Soglio's inhabitants had officially converted to Protestantism on Christmas Day, 1552.
+There, he dedicated himself to his pastoral duties and to the education of his son John, whom he subsequently sent, when just 10 years old, to study in Tübingen.
+In 1557, he wrote an Apologia to defend himself from the attacks of the Italian Franciscan Bernardino Spada, whom he had known personally.
 Spada had accused him of being a Jew.
 However most of the controversies in which he was involved were with other Protestants in his Swiss canton, many of whom were refugees from Italy, who carried over from their homeland a certain impatience for ecclesiastical discipline and rituals, together with a request that theology be less dogmatic and more open to the needs both of the spirit and of reason.
 In 1563 Froben and Bischoff ("Hieronimo Frobenio et Nicolao Episcopio") in Basel published Florio's Italian translation of Georgius Agricola's De re metallica (L'arte de metalli), dedicated to the new Protestant queen of England, Elizabeth I.

-As far as Michelangelo Florio's death is concerned, new documents proves he died in the summer of 1566.
+As far as Michelangelo Florio's death is concerned, new documents prove he died in the summer of 1566.